awsdocs/amazon-athena-user-guide/doc_source/query-metrics-viewing.md

 # Monitoring Athena Queries with CloudWatch Metrics<a name="query-metrics-viewing"></a>

-Athena publishes query\-related metrics to Amazon CloudWatch, when **Publish to CloudWatch** is selected\.
+Athena publishes query\-related metrics to Amazon CloudWatch, when the [publish query metrics to CloudWatch](athena-cloudwatch-metrics-enable.md) option is selected\.
 You can create custom dashboards, set alarms and triggers on metrics in CloudWatch, or use pre\-populated dashboards directly from the Athena console\.

 When you enable query metrics for queries in workgroups, the metrics are displayed within the **Metrics** tab in the **Workgroups** panel, for each workgroup in the Athena console\.